HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### updateBoxTitle_ms.php
-__updateBoxTitle_ms.php__ updates the title of a specific box if the user has the appropriate permissions, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php).
+__updateBoxTitle_ms.php__ updates the title of a specific box if the user has the appropriate permissions, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.
 See __retrieveCodeviewerService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php